Animal Science (ANSC)

 ANSC 3363.
 Anatomy & Physiology of the Domestic Animal.
 3 Hours.

-Students are introduced to anatomy and physiology of domestic animals.
-Aspects of the nervous, skeletal, muscular, circulatory, urinary, and endocrine systems are covered.
+Students recognize aspects of anatomy and physiology of domestic animals, including the nervous, skeletal, muscular, circulatory, urinary, and endocrine systems.
 Course Equivalents: AGRI 3363

 Prerequisite: ANSC 1319 with a grade of C or better and Sophomore standing.